RocketLeagueMapmaking/RL-docs/docs/guide/blender/09_mipmaps.md

 ### Optimization <Badge text="not finished" type="warning"/>

-This has not been explored much by the custom mapmaking scene, but it could be a crucial step in optimizing the performace of a complicated map.
+This has not been explored much by the custom mapmaking scene, but it could be a crucial step in optimizing the performance of a complicated map.